Magento vs Shopify

 Limited Customer Support

-You’ll have to pay for customer support if you end up needing it.
+You’ll have to pay for customer support if you need it.
 It might sound like a horrible disaster, but you shouldn’t forget about the forums.

-There are also guides for common problems on Magento’s website, though they don’t solve every issue.
+There are guides for common problems on Magento’s website, though they don’t solve every issue.

 Some Features Are Locked Behind Magento Commerce